 The purpose of these funds is to increase the number of preschool children served in full-day, high-quality early childhood environments.
 Funding amounts may vary depending on the number and quality of applications received.
 As a result some applicants may not receive the full amount requested.
-The award range for the implementation grant is up to \$150,000 each year for two years.
-The two-year grant period is contingent upon availability of state funding and adequate progress in partnership implementation.
+The award range for the implementation grant is up to \$150,000 each year for two and a half years.
+The twoyear grant period is contingent upon availability of state funding and adequate progress in partnership implementation.